 At the moment, specific recommendations vary by locality.
 CDC recommendations can be found here.
 Much international travel is being limited, and you should check the CDC travel website as you plan travel.
 Countless business and other entities are canceling (or making virtual) upcoming large-scale events and conferences and/or delaying non-essential international, and even domestic, travel — all out of an abundance of caution pending further developments.

 These responses will evolve, but for now your focus should be following common-sense advice for avoiding viral respiratory infections, as discussed below.

 What about avoiding exposure to others who may be infected?

-In some parts of the U.S. at this time, health officials are recommending “social distancing strategies” even for people at low risk of experiencing severe COVID-19 disease.
+At this time health officials are recommending “social distancing strategies” even for people at low-risk of experiencing severe COVID-19 disease.
 These include telecommuting, minimizing contact with visitors and others in the workplace.
-What is clear is that individuals with respiratory or cold symptoms should avoid others
+What is clear is that individuals with respiratory or cold symptoms should avoid others.

 Are people living with HIV infection at greater risk for COVID-19?

 It is not yet clear whether or to what degree people living with HIV are at increased risk of acquiring or developing severe COVID-19 infection, because data are still being collected, and our understanding is evolving as the outbreak expands.
 In general, people with compromised immune systems are at greater risk of developing more severe COVID-19 illness, but this understanding does not apply to all people with HIV equally.
 Early studies have suggested those who are older and male are more likely to be affected by COVID-19.
 Because of effective treatment for HIV, approximately half of those living with HIV in the U.S. are now over 50 years of age.